The Climate of Change Poetry Workshops, 2023 – UK evening

 You can enroll in the workshops either in UK evenings (suitable for US time zones) – see information and enrollment below for this.
 OR you can enroll in the workshops taking place in UK morning time – find the details and enrolment for this on another page here.

-Quotes from The Climate of Change 2022
+Quotes from The Climate of Change workshops

 It was great to work within a supportive community of writers on the most pressing issues facing humanity at this time.
 A kind of magic happened within the discipline of the challenge.
 I found a joy in writing I didn’t know I’d lost, returning to writing freely with freedom to experiment and play.
 Anne Enith Cooper